 Their taxation follows the regular tax brackets rather than the flat 20% rate specified in Section 111A.

-Understanding Section 111A of the Income Tax Act with examples
+Section 111A of Income Tax Act example

 To understand this section better, let us look at some practical situations: